NaverCloudPlatform/terraform-provider-ncloud/docs/data-sources/cdss_cluster.md

 * `broker_nodes` - .
   * `node_product_code` - HW specifications of the broker node.
   * `subnet_no` - Subnet number where the broker node is to be located.
   * `node_count` - Number of broker nodes.
 At least 3 units, up to 10 units allowed.
+(Can only be increased)
   * `storage_size` - Broker node storage capacity.
 At least 100 GB, up to 2000 GB.
 Must be in units of 10 GB.
 * `endpoints` - .
   * `plaintext` - List of broker nodes (Port 9092).